 Petty terms Elliott the ‘perennial pretender’

 Petty also touched on how HMS, as an organization, is capable of providing its drivers with race-winning cars.
-However, given the performance displayed by Elliott and Alex Bowman so far, Petty is not putting his money on either to make a deep run in the playoffs this year, at least not yet.
+However, Elliot’s and Alex Bowman’s performance so far has been discouraging.
+Petty is not backing either to make a deep run in the playoffs this year.

 Petty even went as far as to question one of GoPRNLive co-hosts’ label for Elliott.
 While the No. 9 was the ‘perennial contender’ for a few, Petty had other ideas.
 “I took a double-take because I thought you said a perennial pretender.”

 Roasting Cup Series drivers aside, Petty does put forward a valid point.
-Ever since the sport’s introduction to the seventh generation ‘Next Gen’ car, and Elliott’s infamous ski accident, the former champion of the sport has not looked the same.
+Ever since the seventh generation ‘Next Gen’ car’s debut, and Elliott’s ski accident, the former champion has not looked the same.